antruc/csv-to-shp/README.md

 # csv-to-shp

-Bash script for converting csv files to shape using qgis_process
+Bash script for converting csv files to shp using qgis_process

 # Usage